Bose QuietComfort 45 Bluetooth Headphones Review

 With superior performance than the $349 Sony WH-1000XM4 and Bose’s own $379 Noise Cancelling Headphones 700, the QuietComfort 45 headphones solidify Bose as the industry leader in active noise cancellation.
 However, none of the competitors sound better than the QC 45, and each has its own advantages.

-The AirPods Max include Apple’s exclusive Adaptive EQ and Spatial audio technologies in addition to providing unmatched connectivity with Apple devices.
+The AirPods Max includes Apple’s exclusive Adaptive EQ and Spatial audio technologies in addition to providing unmatched connectivity with Apple devices.
 The greatest option for audiophiles are Sony’s WH-1000XM4 headphones.
 Additionally, the Bose Noise Cancelling Headphones 700 let you adjust the noise cancellation to your preferences.

 These couples all offer something unique and should be given some thought.The QuietComfort 45 headphones, however, which are our Editors’ Choice winner for noise cancellation that is among the finest in its class, are the ones to buy if the best ANC is what you’re looking.